cMET Inhibitor Capmatinib Upgraded to Priority Review by FDA for NSCLC

-The U.S. Food and Drug Administration initially granted Breakthrough Therapy Designation to capmatinib (INC280) as a first-line treatment for patients with metastatic mesenchymal-epithelial transition (MET) exon14 skipping-mutated non-small cell lung cancer (NSCLC) and has now changed the designation to "priority review" based on the results of the GEOMETRY
+The U.S. Food and Drug Administration initially granted Breakthrough Therapy Designation to capmatinib (INC280) as a first-line treatment for patients for non-small cell lung cancer (NSCLC) patients with the MET exon 14 skipping (METex14) mutation.

 About Capmatinib (INC280)

 Capmatinib is an oral medication that inhibits the proto-oncogene c-Met’s anticancer activity. c-Met is a protein that in humans is encoded by the MET gene.
 The c-Met protein possesses tyrosine kinase activity and plays a key role in cancer cell proliferation, survival, invasion, metastasis, and angiogenesis.
 Capmatinib selectively inhibits c-Met phosphorylation and disrupts c-Met signal transduction pathways leading to cell death in cancer cells over expressing the c-Met protein.

 The GEOMETRY mono-1 clinical trial evaluated 97 adult patients with locally advanced or metastatic NSCLC with the MET exon-14 skipping mutation who were treated with capmatinib.
 Overall 68% of these patients responded to treatment for an average response duration of 11 months.
 Responses were also reported in 54% of patients with brain lesions.

 The most common reported side effects associated with capmatinib include nausea, vomiting, fatigue, decreased appetite, and diarrhea.